Vancouver Writer’s Fest

 Cathy Ostlere writes fiction, cnf, dramas and screenplays.
 Her nonfiction essays have been shortlisted for National Magazine Awards, Western Magazine Awards, CBC Literary Awards, and Event and Prism creative nonfiction prizes.
 Her first book, Lost, was shortlisted for the 2009 Edna Staebler Creative Non-fiction Award.
 Cathy co-adapted Lost into a full-length play, Lost: A Memoir, finalist for the 2012 Governor General Literary Awards.
 Her novel-in-verse, Karma, has received many national distinctions including a 2012 Alberta Literary Award and a finalist for the 2012 City of Calgary’s W.O.
 Mitchell Award.
 Cathy is the current President of the Creative Nonfiction Collective (CNFC) Society.

 October 31, 1984, Indira Gandhi is gunned down by two Sikh bodyguards.
 The murder sparks riots in Delhi and for three days Sikh families are targeted and killed in retribution for the Prime Minister’s death.
 It is into this chaos that fifteen-year-old Maya and her Sikh father, Amar, arrive from their home in Canada.

 Learn more about the real history of the 1984 riots: bbc.co.uk

-No matter where in the world my brother David is - Australia or China or England - he always calls home on his birthday.
+No matter where in the world David is - Australia or China or England - he always calls home on his birthday.
 But in September of 1995, our family waits in vain for a birthday call that never comes.
-I leave my home in Calgary to search for David and his girlfriend Sarah, last seen on their boat the Mugwump, en route from Ireland to Madeira.
+I leave my home in Calgary to search for my brother and his girlfriend Sarah, last seen on their boat the Mugwump, en route from Ireland to Madeira.